ldaptools/ldaptools/docs/en/reference/Schema-Configuration.md

 #### objects ***(Required)***

-Underneath the `objects` is where you defined all your schema object definitions.
+Underneath the `objects` is where you define all your schema object definitions.
 This option must be defined.

 #### extends_default
 --------------------